mldbai/mldb/container_files/public_html/doc/builtin/WorkingWithRest.md

 which returns 6.

-## Working with APIs unable to send a body with a GET request
+## Working with APIs that are unable to send a body with a GET request

 If you need to send a body with a `GET` request to MLDB and your interface doesn't support it, you can `POST` to the special route `/v1/redirect/get`,